-Infection with A. invadans is a seasonal epizootic condition of great importance in wild and farmed freshwater and estuarine fish.
-It has a complex infectious aetiology and is clinically characterised by the presence of invasive A. invadans infection and necrotising ulcerative lesions, typically leading to a granulomatous response.
-Infection with A. invadans is most commonly known as epizootic ulcerative syndrome (EUS).
-It is also known as red spot disease (RSD), mycotic granulomatosis (MG) and ulcerative mycosis (UM).
-In 2005, scientists proposed that the disease should be named epizootic granulomatous aphanomycosis (Baldock et al., 2005); however, the term EUS continues to be used by most scientists.
-The disease is caused by the oomycete fungus A. invadans.
-Infection with Aphanomyces invadans has spread widely since the first outbreak in 1971 in Japan and to date only one genotype has been recorded.
-Parasites and rhabdoviruses have also been associated with particular outbreaks, and secondary Gram-negative bacteria invariably infect lesions caused by A. invadans.
+EUS is a seasonal epizootic condition of great importance in wild and farmed freshwater and estuarine fish.
+It has a complex infectious aetiology and is clinically characterised by the presence of invasive Aphanomyces infection and necrotising ulcerative lesions, typically leading to a granulomatous response.
+EUS is also known as red spot disease (RSD), mycotic granulomatosis (MG) and ulcerative mycosis (UM).
+In 2005, scientists proposed that EUS should be named as epizootic granulomatous aphanomycosis or EGA (1).
+However the term EUS has been used by most scientists.
+The oomycete that causes EUS is known as Aphanomyces invadans or A. piscicida.
+So far only one genotype of the EUS oomycete recognised that stresses the wide spread of the EUS since the first outbreak in1971 in Japan and the recent outbreak in 2008 Zambia.
+24 countries within 4 continents, Northern America, Southern Africa, Asia and Australia, have been recorded the present of the EUS (10).
+Parasites and rhabdoviruses have also been associated with particular outbreaks, and secondary Gram-negative bacteria invariably infect EUS lesions.

-The genus Aphanomyces is a member of a group of organisms commonly known as the water moulds.
+The genera Aphanomyces is a member of a group of organisms commonly known as the water moulds.
 Although long regarded as a fungus because of its characteristic filamentous growth, this group, the Oomycetida, is not a member of the Eumycota, but is classified with diatoms and brown algae in a group called the Stramenopiles or Chromista.